Finger Injuries Prevention in Handball

 Any kind of the finger extensors resistance bands, or resistance bands for fingers with a ball combinations (see images below) can be extremely beneficial!

-In Conclusion
+Conclusion

 Preventing finger injuries in handball is crucial for a player’s longevity in the sport.
 By incorporating the right protective measures, proper techniques, and targeted exercises into your training regime, you can significantly reduce the risk of injury.
 Remember, prevention is key.
 Regular practice of these exercises, combined with mindful playing and adequate protection, will help keep your fingers safe and ensure you stay at the top of your game.
-Stay safe and play smart!

 Stay in Touch

-You can let me know what topics you have the biggest challenge with in goalkeeper coaching by filling out this form.
+Do you have any coaching challenges you’d like me to address?
+Let me know what topics you struggle with most in goalkeeper coaching by filling out this form.

 Subject to Copyright

-Unauthorized use and/or duplication of any part of content from this website without express and written permission from this site’s owner is strictly prohibited.
-All content (such as text, data, graphics files, images, illustrations, videos, sound files), and all other materials contained in www.vanjaradic.fi are copyrighted unless otherwise noted and are the property of Vanja Radic Coaching.
-If you want to cite or use any part of the content from my website, you need to get the permission first, so please contact me for that matter.
+Unauthorized use and/or duplication of any content from this website without express written permission from this site’s owner is strictly prohibited.
+All content (including text, data, graphics files, images, illustrations, videos, and sound files) contained in www.vanjaradic.fi is copyrighted unless otherwise noted and is the property of Vanja Radic Coaching.
+If you wish to cite or use any content from my website, please contact me first to obtain permission.

 One response